 In this case, I’m the (CAO, feline)™ at the Feline Embassy headquartered in my heart and imagination and the cats who’ve graced my life are the ambassadors of the embassy.
 I work with a variety of people including veterinarians, professors and animal behavior experts to bridge the the cultural differences, if you will, between felines and humans to reach a better understanding of each other based on fact instead of misinformation.

-You recently wrote a book, Cats for the GENIUS: The complete guide to being the best cat parent you can be!, that will be available to purchase this week.
+You wrote a book, Cats for the GENIUS: The complete guide to being the best cat parent you can be!
 Can you tell us a little about the book?

 Is there anything you would like to add?